 What Is Voice Search?

 Voice search is the technology that enables speaking into a search engine (as opposed to typing) to request information.
-That information can be anything from “where is the nearest dentist” to “who is Max Headroom” to “call Mom”.
+Voice search technologies use natural language processing (NLP) to understand spoken commands and convert them into text-based queries.

 Common applications of voice search include:

 - Launching Programs and Selecting Options: Opening applications or software on their devices when hands-free operation is needed, such as while driving, cooking or during other physical tasks.

 - Voice Dialing: Making phone calls by simply stating the name of the contact or dictating the phone number.